 Call for Abstract

-International Conference on Agro Ecology and Organic Farming, will be organized around the theme “”
+International Conference on Agro Ecology and Organic Farming, will be organized around the theme “COVID-19 pandemic - impact on food and agriculture”

 Organic Farm 2020 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Organic Farm 2020